Your prepper pantry? Filled to the brim.

 How to Choose a Get Home Bag

 First, the length of your trip.
-Since your trip back home normally won't reach two days or more, a GHB should have a 50 L max capacity or smaller.
+Since your trip back home usually won't reach two days or more, a GHB should have a 50 L max capacity or smaller.

-Your body type—or your torso, to be more precise—is also one thing to consider when it comes to the size of your GHB.
+Your body type—or your torso, to be more precise—is also another thing to consider when it comes to the size of your GHB.
 The smaller your torso, the smaller the pack.

 The usual climate in your area will also come into play.
 If you live in a cold environment, you'll need a larger bag to compensate for your winter SHTF gear.